nclients/hibachi-buffet-sushi-and-grill/website/pages/index.md

     bgImgAlt: ""
     bgColor: ""
     bgOpacity: "" # 0~1
     title:
-      - "A Buffet Lover's Paradise!"
+      - "Hibachi Buffet Sushi and Grill Citrus Heights Photos"
     titleColor: "#000000"
     description:
-      - "Start Your Journey into Asian Cuisine at Hibachi Buffet- Sushi & Grill!"
+      - "Start Your Journey now!"
     descriptionColor: "#333333"
     folderPath: "gallery"
     showImgName: false # true | false
     imgNameColor: "#000000"
     menuItemImgRounded: "3xl" # sm | md | lg | xl | 2xl | 3xl | full

   # # textBlock
   #   - type: "textBlock"
   #     id: "about-us"
   #     bgImg: ""
   #     bgImgAlt: ""
   #     bgColor: "#000"
   #     bgOpacity: "" # 0~1
   # title:
   #   - "A Corner of Tradition and Flavor"
   # titleColor: "#000000"
   # description:
   #   - "From the heart of Newark, CA, Crabby Crabby Restaurant is a corner where tradition meets flavor.
 Every corner of our restaurant is infused with authenticity, from the décor to every bite we serve."
   #   # - text: "We serve Imperial Soup dishes plus other Asian dishes.
 Feel free to message us about inquiries!
 We'll get back to you as soon as we can!"
   # descriptionColor: "#000000"

   # textBlock - only title
   - type: "textBlock"
     id: "about-us"
     bgImg: ""
     bgImgAlt: ""
     bgColor: ""
     bgOpacity: "" # 0~1
     title:
       - "About Us"
     titleColor: "#000000"
     description:
-      - "Come and experience the best of Asian cuisine at Hibachi Buffet Sushi & Grill, where every visit is a culinary adventure!"
+      - "Indulge in a culinary adventure at Hibachi Buffet Sushi & Grill, where you'll discover a world of flavors from across Asia.
+Our all-you-can-eat buffet features a wide array of fresh sushi, sizzling hibachi, and delectable Asian dishes."
     descriptionColor: ""

   # feature - 1
   - type: "feature"
     id: ""
     height: "" # Conditionally use only when sectionType is imgBg
     noMarginTop: true